LeaderSteve84/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 Write a script that prints the title of a Star Wars movie where the episode number matches a given integer.

 The first argument is the movie ID
-You must use the Star wars API with the endpoint https://swapi-api.alx-tools.com/api/films/:id You must use the module request guillaume@ubuntu:~/0x14$ ./3-starwars_title.js 1
+You must use the <a href="https://swapi-api.alx-tools.com/">Star wars API</a> with the endpoint https://swapi-api.alx-tools.com/api/films/:id
+You must use the module request guillaume@ubuntu:~/0x14$ ./3-starwars_title.js 1
 A New Hope